|

 scenery car there used for the same purpose.

-location of this shot is uncertain.
-I think it may have been taken from the
+The location of this shot is uncertain.
+I think it may have been

-Parkway over the line from Wildwood to Wildwood Junction, but I am not sure.
+taken from the Parkway over the line from Wildwood to Wildwood Junction, but I

-the sophisticated coaling facility in Cold Spring Harbor, and the adjacent
+Notice the sophisticated coaling facility in Cold Spring Harbor,

-Hostler’s shanty.
-At times there would be two or three of these grey “company
+and the adjacent Hostler’s shanty.
+At times there would be two or three of these

-coal” hoppers spotted here, brought in on the weekly freight, which by that
+grey “company coal” hoppers spotted here, brought in on the weekly freight,

 Wildwood